MajidGitHubRepos/MReplayer/README.md

 ## Step 2 (Run the Model Instrumention):
 The transformations scripts are called by other project to perfrom the required transformation, however it is possible to modify and execute this script in standalone mode.
 Execute the trasformation script inside the Eclipse IDE, follow the below instruction:

-1. Open ```MDebugger/StateChartDebugInstrument/EOLScripts```, then righ click on the "UMLRTInstrumentv0.1.eol" and select Run as -> Run configuration
+1. Open ```MDebugger/StateChartDebugInstrument/EOLScripts```, then righ click on the "UMLRTInstrumentv0.1.eol" and select Run as -> RunConfiguration
     ![alt text](https://github.com/moji1/MDebugger/blob/master/StateChartDebugInstrument/Screenshots/Step1.png)

 2. Create a new configuration under EOL program and make sure the source is set to "UMLRTInstrumentv0.1.eol"